 Many scientists believe SAR standards should not be used because the simulated test procedures cannot measure the actual effects of radiation upon the body below the thermal level.
 Simulations are required because probes would literally have to be inserted into the head of a person while they are using a phone to derive accurate SAR results.

 In a white paper submitted to the US government in June, 1999, Dr. Roger N. Clark stated "Measuring radiation emissions in the laboratory is not easy because all materials emit energy unless cooled to very low temperatures.
 Trying to measure thermal emissions at room temperatures would be like trying to take a picture using a camera with transparent walls and light bulbs turned on inside the camera."

-The use of SAR thermal measurements and test procedures are being debated worldwide because they are based upon theoretical and unsubstantiated levels of radiation that can be absorbed by the body without harm.
-It should be evident that based upon the Health Risks attributed to cell phone radiation, SAR tests should not be used because none of the health effects are thermally induced.
-As presented in the model shown below, SAR tests do not include the extendable antenna mast and, in fact, virtually all of the thermal (temperature) increases recorded at the extendable antenna mast are due to heat transference generated by electronic components absorbed by the metal antenna mast inside a phone.
+The use of SAR thermal measurements and test procedures are being debated worldwide because they are based solely upon theoretical and unsubstantiated levels of radiation that can be absorbed by the body without harm.
+It is evident upon the Health Risks attributed to cell phone radiation that SAR testing should not be used as the criteria for wireless product safety because none of the health effects are thermally induced.